-The steel inserts / hubs (I’m going to juts call all of them a “hub” here for consistency) of bumper plates are known to loosen after enough heavy use.
+The steel inserts / hubs (I’m going to call all of them an “insert” here for consistency) of bumper plates are known to loosen after enough heavy use.
 Home gym users don’t normally see this at all.
 It takes a lot of dropping, day after day, month after month, with heavy enough weight, for it to even begin to happen.

 And it does happen more often when it’s dropped on bare concrete or onto an wooden top surface platform than it does when dropped onto thick rubber flooring or a modern lifting platform with a rubber top surface where the bumpers hit.

 One of the simplest things that you can visually identify on a bumper that you have in hand is whether the steel can stick out too far from the bumper.

 First, to illustrate, here are examples of a couple bumpers I have in my gym…